OrangeJuice7/SDL-OpenGL-Game-Framework/docs/guide.md

 While the `GameScene` makes the heaviest use of the Model, other `Scene`s may also use the Model to display backdrops and animations.

-The `ModelManager` is a base class that tracks timing information about the game state, exposes a camera that defines the relationship between game and screen coordinates, and defines methods on updating its own state based on input or a game tick.
+The `ModelManager` is a base class that tracks timing information about the game state, exposes a `ModelCamera` that helps the `UiManager` define the conversion between game and screen coordinates, and defines methods on updating its own state based on input or a game tick.
 Its derivatives such as `GameModelManager` would track actual game entities using `EntityManager`s, and define further methods to manipulate the game entities, such as spawning new entities.